-- Safety Data Sheets (SDSs) SDSs for stocked laboratory chemicals are available via the ACNS Customer Portal (under Lab Chemicals). - Details of the work and any applicable reference material. - Previous risk assessments. - Previous event/incident report recommendations, if available.
+- Safety Data Sheets (SDSs) SDSs for numerous laboratory chemicals are available via the ACNS Customer Portal (under Chemical Database). - Details of the work and any applicable reference material. - Previous risk assessments (from previous experiments, or work in your home institution).